Tour the White House with Obama in VR

 "What we wanted to do is make sure that everybody felt they had access to the White House," Obama says in the experience.

 Virtual reality is an entertainment format that makes viewers feel like they're in the middle of the action, created by wearing a responsive headset.
-It's among the buzziest consumer technologies this year, as big investments in VR hardware by tech giants like Facebook and Samsung start to deliver those products to consumers more widely.
+It's among the buzziest consumer technologies, as big investments in VR hardware by tech giants like Facebook and Samsung start to deliver products to consumers more widely.

 But the technology, new and unfamiliar to creators and consumers alike, has yet to find widespread traction.

-That, combined with the desire to release the tour before the Obamas leave the White House after the inauguration of President-elect Donald Trump, motivated the administration and the filmmakers to release the 360-degree-video version via Facebook, according to Félix Lajeunesse, one of the filmmakers.
+That limited reach, combined with the desire to release the tour before the Obamas leave the White House, motivated the administration and the filmmakers to release the 360-degree-video version via Facebook, according to Félix Lajeunesse, one of the filmmakers.

-"The beauty with spherical video, you can distribute all across the world," he said, since it lets anyone with a phone or tablet still experience the tour.
+"The beauty with spherical video, you can distribute all across the world," he said in an interview, since it lets anyone with a phone or tablet still experience the tour.
 Lajeunesse's company, Felix & Paul Studios, is the same VR filmmaking house that shot "Through the Ages," a virtual-reality experience that visited Yosemite National Park with Obama and his family.

 It's sure to make history buffs geek out.
 Fans of the Obamas will delight in having what feels like a private sit-down with the president and first lady.
 If you're not a fan of Obama administration, well, maybe you can start mentally redecorating all the rooms?
 Send tips and suggestions to 1600 Pennsylvania Ave.